Master's Programme (120 credits) in Industrial Management and Innovation

 Innovative environments, methods and tools

 The education at Halmstad University is characterised by our profiling as a university that drives innovation.
-On the basis of technical knowledge, you use complementary theories and models to plan, develop, implement and manage industrial innovations; and ultimately evaluate their societal impact on organisational, strategic and operational targets.
+On the basis of scientific knowledge, you use complementary theories, methods and hands-on tools to identify, plan, develop, implement and manage industrial innovations; and ultimately evaluate their societal impact on organisational, strategic and operational targets.
 Digital technologies involved in the digital transformation, such as Industry 4.0, Artificial Intelligence, blockchain and 3D models are used.
-At the same time, you will learn to understand, contribute to, and lead technological development aimed at creating a sustainable society aligned with the United Nations’ Sustainable Development Goals.
+At the same time, you will gain self-confidence and learn to understand, contribute to, and lead technological development aimed at creating a sustainable society aligned with the United Nations’ Sustainable Development Goals.

-The programme is based on an interdisciplinary foundation of entrepreneurship, production management, innovation management and strategic management.
+The programme is interdisciplinary and offers instruction in overlapping disciplines such as entrepreneurship, production management, innovation management, business to business marketing and strategic management.

 Courses and competencies in focus

 The Master's Programme in Industrial Management and Innovation is built on three knowledge blocks, with different perspectives on technological development and innovation management.
 Sustainable development and digitalisation considerations are incorporated as a red thread during the whole programme.
 During the first semester, you develop an overall understanding of industrial transformation and technological trends at industry and organisational levels.
 Additionally, you will deepen your knowledge in technology management and new product development processes.
 The introductory courses give you knowledge in the main field of industrial management.

 The second semester focuses on business technology and innovation strategies.
 The courses link a company’s strategic and business model decisions to events in the contexts in which the company operates, such as product lifecycles and their significance for how the company manages its product and R&D project portfolio.